EnzeZ1/MedCurriculum/README.md

 ## Hardware

-Tested on NVIDIA 2080 Ti (11GB).
-Uses 4-bit NF4 quantization — ~5GB model memory.
+Tested on NVIDIA A40 (~40GB).
+Uses 4-bit NF4 quantization.